Rui's (handsome) headshot

 ruipan at cs dot princeton dot edu

 @ 2023 Rui Pan.
 Powered by Bootstrap.
-Feel free to fork this website's source code, just remember to remove the analytics stuff.
+Feel free to fork this website's source code, just remember to remove the analytics stuff and add a reference back to my site.